-Objective: To protect the Agricultural Area and the Holland Marsh Specialty Crop Area to ensure a sustainable agriculture sector in York Region..
+Objective: To protect, support and enhance the Agricultural System including the Agricultural Area and the Holland Marsh Specialty Crop Area to ensure a sustainable agriculture sector in York Region.

-5.2 AGRICULTURAL AND HOLLAND MARSH SPECIALTY CROP AREAS POLICIES:
+AGRICULTURAL AND HOLLAND MARSH SPECIALTY CROP AREAS POLICIES:

-5.2.1 To recognize and protect the Agricultural Area and the Holland Marsh Specialty Crop Area, designated on Map 1A, for long term use as natural resources of major importance to the economic and social viability of the Region.

-5.2.2 That in addition to the policies of this section, the policies of Section 5.1 also apply to the Agricultural Area and the Holland Marsh Specialty Crop Area.

-5.2.3 That the Agricultural Area and Holland Marsh Specialty Crop Area shall be designated and protected in local municipal official plans and zoning by-laws.

-5.2.4 To discourage the use of the Holland Marsh Specialty Crop Area for uses that do not require its muck soils for food production.
+- 5.2.1 To recognize and protect the Agricultural Area and the Holland Marsh Specialty Crop Area, designated on Map 1A, for long-term use as natural resources of major importance to the economic and social viability of York Region. - 5.2.2 That in addition to the policies of this section, the policies of Section 5.1 also apply to the Agricultural Area and the Holland Marsh Specialty Crop Area. - 5.2.3 That the Agricultural Area and Holland Marsh Specialty Crop Area shall be designated and protected in local municipal official plans and zoning by-laws. - 5.2.4 To discourage the use of the Holland Marsh Specialty Crop Area for uses that do not require its muck soils for food production.